HolyBlackCat/cpp-tutorials/terminal_for_dummies.md

 Words "terminal" and "console" are synonyms.
 There are several different terminal programs that do the similar thing, but there's very little difference between them.

+If you already used Visual Studio Code, you might've noticed that it has an embedded terminal.

 ## What is a "shell"?

 A terminal is a simple program that merely draws letters to the screen.